 "It is the view of the SOE Graduate Advisory Committee that the EDUC 302 requirement is a meaningful and worthwhile endeavor when undertaken under close direction and supervision from the student's advisor.
 The purpose of the requirement is not to certify post-secondary teaching experience; rather the purpose is to provide an opportunity for students to work closely with their advisor in the design and implementation of course material in the area that the students will receive their degree.
 While we recognize the possibility that exceptional cases might merit a waiver, the sentiment of the Committee is that teaching experience at the post-secondary level is not, in and of itself, a legitimate basis for waiving this teaching requirement."

-Professor Bob Burns, Chair, Graduate Advisory Committee, December 1, 1994 after their first year and before graduation.
-Students do not need to complete EDUC 302 before written or oral exams, and may be done during the second or third year of coursework, during the exam year, and/or while writing their dissertation.
+Professor Bob Burns, Chair, Graduate Advisory Committee, December 1, 1994 of coursework, during the exam year, and/or while writing their dissertation.

 When Should Students Take EDUC 302?